PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World Generation + JobSystem/Lecture/english.md

     }
 ```

-Instantiate the cubes in a grid changes as well.
+Instantiating the cubes in a grid changes as well.
 We also change the name of each cube according to its index and position.
 We provide the method for indexing a 1D array using 2D coordinates `(x * numCubes) + z`.
-(There is a tutorial explaining how to do 1D to 2D or to 3D indexing after this lecture).
+(There is a tutorial explaining how to index a 1D array as a 2D or 3D array in this week's tutorials).

 ```cs
     private void Start()